Ted-Williams/hoffi-coffi/README.md

 * As a user, I want to be able to **learn** about a variety of coffees.

-* As a user, I want to be able to **favouite** my favourite coffees from the list of products.
+* As a user, I want to be able to **keep up to date** about my favourite coffees from the list of products.

-* As a user, I want to be able to **create an account** so that I can keep a track record of my favourite coffees.
+* As a user, I want to be able to **request** my favourite coffees be added to the site.

 *Developers Goals*